-Code Definition
+Word Offset Code Definition

-0 No operation to perform
+62 0 No operation to perform

 1 Close socket after transmit operation

 2 Abort socket after transmit operation

+2 Abort socket after transmit operation

-If a value of 0 is present in the field, the server takes no action.
-If a value of 1 is present in the field, the server will gently close the socket after it transmits the message contained in the block.
+If a value of 0 is present in the field, no action is taken by the server.
+If a value of 1 is present in the field, the server will close the socket after it transmits the message contained in the block.
 If a value of 2 is present, the server will send the message contained in the block and then force the connection closed by sending a reset message to the client.